 Another easy quilt block that looks fantastic when it’s put together.
 What I really love is the clean, fresh look of this block.
-I am really happy with how the colours cam together.
-And do you know what, it is really easy to make.
+I am really happy with how the colors came together.
+And do you know what, it is really easy to make!
 You are going to love this one.

 The finished size of the block is 9″.